Wondering how to buy a house with little money down? Taking time to apply for an FHA loan might just be your ticket.

 The FHA is a government agency that insures the loans.
 That insurance is the reason that lenders feel comfortable with smaller down payments and less-than-stellar credit scores.

-Many lenders offer FHA loans.
-Lenders often display FHA sign and slogans in branch windows or advertisements to indicate they’re FHA lenders.
-If in doubt, check a lender’s website or call them.
+Many lenders offer FHA loans and will make it clear through their advertising.
+When in doubt, check a lender’s website or call them.

 You can also look up FHA lenders on the U.S. Department of Housing and Urban Development’s (HUD) website.